ministryofjustice/laa-apply-for-legal-aid/README.md

  This runs rubocop and the specs.
 You can also run ```make test``` which builds a docker image and runs this inside it, but it takes longer.

+ * ```make test```

+ This is currently setup to run all rspec tests and will run them in docker containers, which means it will take longer to run.

 ## Running the application

  * ```make serve```